ATLAS: The Ambient Teacher-Learner Awareness Solution provides guidance in learner-centred lectures

 End of #SemesterHack 2.0

-Jury members are from partner universities as well as the three project partners Hochschulforum Digitalisierung (HFD), German Academic Exchange Service (DAAD) and AI-Campus.
+Jury members are from partner higher education institutions as well as the three project partners Hochschulforum Digitalisierung (HFD), German Academic Exchange Service (DAAD) and AI-Campus.
 The jury will announce the winners one week after DigiEduHack.

 Welcome to DigiEduHack.
 This set of rules is a body of principles governing DigiEduHack as a whole.